mohamedattahri/rst/README.md

 `Ranger.Range` method will be called when a valid `Range` header is found in an incoming `GET` request.

-The `Accept-Range` header will be inserted automatically.
+The `Accept-Ranges` header will be inserted automatically.

 The supported range units and the range extent will be validated for you.